 The Pont Saint Bénézet was originally planned to be a massive walkway crossing the entire Rhône, which has a couple of major branches here at Avignon.
 It’s really a very big river and it occupies a very large valley.
 One can imagine that back in the day, when river management wasn’t so great, that the entire valley floor would flood fairly regularly, thereby necessitating a bridge which spanned the whole valley.
 There are similar items throughout Europe, including one famous (locally where I grew up) at Swarkestone on the River Trent.
 The bridge at Avignon is somewhat bigger.
 Correction, it was somewhat bigger.

-Just to completely destroy the romantic image, the song and dance were originally performed beneath the bridge (“sous le pont”) rather than on top of it.
+One more thing completely destroys the romantic image.
+The song and dance were originally performed beneath the bridge (“sous le pont”) rather than on top of it.

 What remains of the bridge now is four arches on the town-side of the river, which is all very convenient because it means you can walk onto the old bridge without having to take a massive hike around to cross the river at any point.
 There’s a charge to get on the bridge, but it was a relatively modest one by French standards and it was possible to get a multi-buy discount that included the Palace of the Popes too.
 That was us all booked up for the day, then.

 From the car park we walked along the side of the river, stopping for a geocache or two (new department – Vaucluse) and found our way to the bridge.
 We wandered around a bit before finding the way in – it involved going through the city walls and around the houses a bit.
 The approach from the city was quite easy, but from the riverside it took a couple of seconds of thought.
-The bridge itself was heavily populated but not the worst place we’d been.
+The bridge itself was busy but not the worst place we’d been.
 It was at least possible to find breaks in the people-traffic to take a few photos.
 You can see from the photos that we were also having a cloudy day.
 Still warm and humid, but cloudy.